-Low-cost private schools are expanding across much of the developing world.
 In India and Pakistan, for instance, more than one quarter of children are now enrolled in low-cost private schools, and this proportion is growing quickly.
-In Lagos, Nigeria, a recent census estimated that 58% of children enrolled in school attended private schools.
+In Lagos, Nigeria, around two-thirds of children are enrolled in private schools.
 The proportion of children in private schools is generally higher in urban areas and in lower grades.

 There is a growing body of evidence showing that children in these schools learn more than children in government schools.
 However, there is a wide variation in performance between schools, with some performing much better than government schools, and others performing worse.
 Private schools tend to do much better than government schools on some metrics (particularly, teacher attendance, English language learning) but the same or worse on others (for instance learning of local languages).

-More importantly, vouchers can be taken to scale.
-With 1.4 million children, the Punjab Education Foundation already funds the education of more children than the world’s 30 smallest countries combined (and more children than Austria, Bulgaria, Denmark, Estonia, Hungary, Mongolia and New Zealand).
+With 2.6 million children, the Punjab Education Foundation already funds the education of more children than the world’s 30 smallest countries combined (and more children than Austria, Bulgaria, Denmark, Estonia, Hungary, Mongolia and New Zealand).
 As is the case with most low-cost private schools, it does so at a lower cost per student than the government system.
-In Chile, vouchers fund more than 50% of children in school.
-Hong Kong, one of the world’s best performing (and most equitable) school systems, effectively uses a voucher style model to fund around 90% of children to attend privately owned schools (like the Punjab Education Foundation, parents in generally cannot top-up the value of the voucher).
 Voucher models have also been taken to scale in India, the Philippines and Uganda.

 Vouchers therefore appear to be an intervention which:

 Is scalable to reach large numbers of children